CyVerse-learning-materials/atmosphere_guide/step1.rst

        size, and the amount of time they have been active) automatically refreshes monthly.
 If you run out of allocation, you can click the
        |need_more| 'NEED MORE?' button to request an increase.
 When you exceed
        your allocation, your instances are suspended.
-You will not loose saved data, but running processes will be stopped.
+You will not lose saved data, but running processes will be stopped.
 See the Atmosphere section in the `CyVerse service-level agreement <http://www.cyverse.org/service-level-agreement#Atmo>`_
        for details and definitions related to our allocation policies.